dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 .. _writing-smart-sm-label:

-Writing A Smart Smart Contract
+Writing A Smart Contract
 ==============================
-The Smart Smart Contracts use a similar API to the Sawtooth transaction processor API.
+The Smart Contracts use a similar API to the Sawtooth transaction processor API.
 If you are unfamiliar, please take a look at https://sawtooth.hyperledger.org/docs/core/nightly/master/sdks.html.